SAP/btp-environment-variable-access/README.md

-# BTP Environment for Java
+# BTP Environment Service Binding Access for Java

 Utility for easily reading application configurations for bound services in the SAP Business Technology Platform Cloud Foundry and Kubernetes (K8S) environment.